shubhamguptak/CsharpCodingGuidelines/README.md

 6. Always add a blank line _**before**_ and _**after**_ conditional code.
 7. Indent the `#if` to the _**left**_ of the code - so that the code is aligned at the expected position (as if there was no conditional).
 8. If the conditional code is more than one line, insert blank lines _**before**_ and _**after**_.
 This applies to the `#else` condition.
-9. _NOTE_: `this.GetCaller()` returns the calling method's name - often useful to know what emitted the text...

 ## Best practices for exceptions